 What should I do if I want to carry out work to trees in a Conservation Area?

 Submit a written notice to the LPA.
-There is no set format for this notice, but to consider it valid, it must specify which trees (referring to a plan is helpful) and describe accurately and in enough detail the work you want to carry out.
+There is no set format for this notice, but it must describe accurately and in enough detail the work you want to carry out and include a plan showing the location of the tree(s) you intend to work on.
 Reasons for the proposed work are also helpful.
-If the notice is too vague, the LPA may reject it as invalid.
-You should consider pre-notification discussions with the LPA, or a professional adviser, to avoid delays.
+You should consider pre-notification discussions with the LPA, or a professional adviser to ensure sufficient information is provided.
+The Council will consult with the tree owner if different to the applicant and with the Town or Parish Council.

 Application for tree works forms